Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Doing this will indicate that the slider property "Metallic" in the materials UI(the slider you directly interact in unity if you click the material) is actually the Metallic property in my own material, and should be set to the same value</li>
 </ul>

-## Controls:
-Camera Controls: WASD, Mouse, and press T to freeze/unfreeze the camera(Camera starts frozen), and shift increases speed

 ## Editor Window Guide
 BVH Options Description -
 <ul>